Applications will open on October 1.

 Because Physiology forms the basis of Medicine, we believe that our Master’s Degree program best prepares students for careers in biomedical professional programs and the Biomedical/Biotechnology Industry.

 Approximately 90% of matriculating students earn the MS degree in Medical Physiology within 2 years.
-Over 50% of the students earn A’s in the first year core physiology courses and a final CWRU Graduate GPA greater than 3.5.

 Students typically apply to professional programs after their first or second year in the program.
 Data on the outcomes of the students from a matriculating class is not established until 2 years after graduation.
 Therefore, we have the most accurate outcomes data for the classes matriculating in 2011, 2012, and 2013.

 Class Matriculating in 2011

 Of the students we have outcome data on, 86% were admitted to MD/DO Schools, 9% to Dental Schools (constituting 100% of all students wishing to go to Dental School), and 5% to other medical programs (Podiatry, Physician Assistant, Anesthesiol ogy Assistant, Pharmacy, Optometry, and Naturopathic Medicine).

 Of the students we have outcome data on, 76% were admitted to MD/DO Schools, 10% to Dental Schools, 9% to other medical programs, and 5% to Ph.D. programs.